Azure/azure-sdk-for-js/sdk/keyvault/keyvault-secrets/README.md

 ### Iterating lists of secrets

-Using the SecretsClient, you can retrieve and iterate all of your secrets, deleted secrets as well as through all the versions of a specific secret.
-Here are all the API methods that allow you to retrieve and iterate sets of secrets:
+Using the SecretsClient, you can retrieve and iterate through all of the secrets in a Key Vault, as well as through all of the deleted secrets and the versions of a specific secret.
+The following API methods are available:

 - `listSecrets` will list all of your non-deleted secrets by their names, only at their latest versions.
 - `listDeletedSecrets` will list all of your deleted secrets by their names, only at their latest versions.
 - `listSecretVersions` will list all the versions of a secret based on a secret name.

-Some examples follow:
+Which can be used as follows:

 ```javascript
 for await (let secret of client.listSecrets()) {